zjrohrbach/markdown-wkshts/11-1_SubPlans.md

 	- Students are allowed to use their notebook and a calculator, but phones and computers should be put away.
 	- If a student needs to borrow a calculator, I have some on the wooden desk to the side of the main desk.
 I usually ask students to give me an ID, agenda, or something of value as collateral to make sure I get my calculators back.
 5. The following students are allowed to go to the Testing Center in D109 if they ask.
 I have already written out passes for them (although you should write the time down): Don Gerve, Brooke Haile, Kam Henderson, Arek Keener, Cate Lynch, Natalie Perdue-Yaeger, Liv Peters, Jason Haymaker.
+6. Please collect the tests and scantrons and put them in the appropriate folder on my desk
-6. When all students in the room are finished (even if some are still testing in the Testing Center), you may resume the video.
+7. When all students in the room are finished (even if some are still testing in the Testing Center), you may resume the video.
-7. At the end of the video is a link to a Bill Nye video that you can watch for the rest of class.
+8. At the end of the video is a link to a Bill Nye video that you can watch for the rest of class.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2NjY2Njg0NiwxMTk0Njk4NDcyXX0=
+eyJoaXN0b3J5IjpbMTcwMjAwMTYwMCwtNzY2NjY2ODQ2LDExOT
+Q2OTg0NzJdfQ==
 -->